LostLightProjects/jellyfin-skill/README.md

 ## Tags
 #Jellyfin,#Music

-## Community
-I now have a Matrix Chat setup and it is bridged to Telegram.
-Find it on our Website at https://Lostlight.me

 ## Bugs
 * As far as I'm aware, we are bug free!
 NOTE: Some albums don't like to play, after extensive testing with the skill, I found out it was a bug on Jellyfin's side.
 Not the skill.
 Workaround is to add all songs from the album in question to a dedicated playlist.